 The names, titles, and where appropriate the responsibilities of all representatives of your institution who will be visiting the bank

 We ask that these requests be sent at least three weeks in advance of the visit.
 We encourage flexibility with exact dates and times of meetings in order to accommodate scheduling conflicts and previous commitments by Bank staff.
-The International Affairs Office will send you an itinerary prior to your appointment.
+The International Affairs and Strategy Office will send you an itinerary prior to your appointment.

-The International Affairs Office coordinates technical assistance efforts on behalf of the Bank.
+The International Affairs and Strategy Office coordinates technical assistance efforts on behalf of the Bank.
 On occasion, staff members make onsite visits to central banks and provide technical assistance in monetary policy, bank supervision, payment services and other central bank activities.

 Services for Financial Institutions Business Development Office